Aitslab/ShortProject2020/README.md

 - install beautifulsoup4: conda install beautifulsoup4
 - install owlready2: conda install -c conda-forge owlready2
 - install goatools: pip install goatools
+- run packages.py to import packages and then datadownload.py to get the raw data, place data in folder "rawdata"

+Alternative:
 - install jupyterlab or notebook, e.g. 'conda install -c conda-forge jupyterlab (if you want to look at the notebook)
 - launch jupyterlab from the anaconda/miniconda prompt: jupyter lab